Oct 17, 2022

 Why indexed web pages are important

-The indexing of URLs is essential for them to be found by search engines and subsequently found by potential customers interested in your product or service.
+The indexing of URLs is essential for them to be found by search engines and subsequently discovered by potential customers interested in your product or service.
+Utilising tools such as Google Search Console can help Google discover and index web pages more efficiently.

 A URL’s ranking and Domain Authority isn’t static.
 As well as being dependent on continual optimisation, there are also other factors at play.
 Such as: